 This article illustrates how to check, set, and manipulate the form control checkbox value using VBA code in Excel.
 The form control checkboxes are very handy and productive to use in checklists where users need to select multiple options to complete a task.
 Let’s dive into the examples to learn how to manipulate the checkbox values with VBA code to make our daily work easy and time-saving.

-3 Examples of Manipulating the Form Control Checkbox Value Using VBA in Excel
+How to Form Control Checkbox Value Using VBA in Excel: 3 Examples

 Write Code in Visual Basic Editor

 Follow the steps to open the Visual Basic Editor and write some code there.

 - In the Visual Basic for Applications window, click the Insert dropdown to select the New Module.

 Now that a new module is opened, write some code there and press F5 to run.